edent/SuperTinyIcons/README.md

 These files were edited by hand in Inkscape, Illustrator, or a text editor, then were minified using [Yann Armelin's SVG Path Editor](https://yqnn.github.io/svg-path-editor/), [svgo](https://github.com/svg/svgo), and [svgcleaner](https://github.com/RazrFalcon/svgcleaner).
 Further smallification may be possible.
 Try it!

 - Each of these has an `xmlns="http://www.w3.org/2000/svg"` in the `<svg>` tag.
 This isn't strictly necessary - but some web browsers won't display them as an image without it.
-- Rounded corners can be dropped - `rx="80"` - the effect can be done in CSS if you want.
 - The background colour can also be excluded if you're including it elsewhere.
 - Colours can be simplified. `#FF0000` becomes `red`.
 - The precision of the paths is _mostly_ 0 decimal places.
 A few logos have 1 or 2 dp to make them look more accurate.
 The precision can be reduced if necessary.